uwescience/DSSG2016-UnsafeFoods/preliminary-classification-models.md

 title: Preliminary classification
 ---

 For the initial classification model, we implemented the review text as the model features- that is, the model accounted for common terms to determine whether a review should be tagged as linked to a recalled product or not.
 We began with 4 different models to test.
-We tried a logistic regression model, trying both L1 and L2 penalization.
-L1 and L2 regularization are different ways to handle irrelevant feature, or noise.
-L1 handles irrelevant features that increase logarithmically with the sample size, while L2 handles a linear increase.
-We also tried a Linear Support Vector Machine classification model and a Ridge Regression model.
+We tested both L1 and L2 logistic regression models.
+L1 and L2 regularization are different ways to handle irrelevant features, or noise.
+L1 works better usually when there are many, many features, because it handles an exponential griwth in irrelevant features, which is likely what our data would exhibit.
+We also tested a Linear Support Vector Machine classification model and a Ridge Regression model.
 Since models with a lot of features, such as term frequencies, tend to be linearly separable, these two linear models were potentially good fits for our data.
 Both regularize the weights to avoid over-fitting.

 ### Supervised Learning Evaluation